Chart Color Schemes

 Infrastructure

-Devonport has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally
+Devonport has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 19 projects likely impacting the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 19 projects likely impacting the area.
 Key projects include Devonport Mental Health Hub, Devonport Oval Sports Complex, Devonport Showground Housing Development, and Spirit of Tasmania New Vessels and Port Upgrade.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.